Gopal Prasad Sharma: Biography

-He won the National Award for his research, artwork, and spreading the knowledge of traditional miniature.
+He won the National Award which is given by the president of India and is the highest civilian award of India under the process of selecting the paintings by the jury assigned by the Handicrafts Department of India, DCH development commissioner handicrafts comes under ministry of textiles and handicrafts by government of India|Miniature painting=fine work done by single hair brush on hand made paper or cloth, for his research, artwork, and spreading the knowledge of traditional miniature.
 He became noted in the Indian miniature art world for portraits of famous people, such as Mahatma Gandhi, Mother Teresa, Shivaji, Maharana Pratap, Princess Diana, and Bill Clinton.

 He has received various other awards and exhibited his artwork internationally.